cdefgah/whatsapp-jpeg-repair/README.md

 This table shows the correspondence between the old and new parameter names.

+**Please note that double hyphens are now used for the full names of new parameters, and single hyphens are used for abbreviated names consisting of one letter.**

 | Old parameter name                  | New parameter name                  | Shorthand |
 | :---------------------------------- | :---------------------------------- | :-------- |
 | **-srcPath**                        | **--src-path**                      | **-s**    |